Prometheus-X-association/t-ai-carisma/docs/lola/design-document-LORIA.md

 - From this moment, the user can monitor the execution of his algorithm (startup, interruption, error reporting, etc.)
 - At the end, a report consisting of the evaluation metrics is available

+  The algorithms are materialized by Docker images that are stored according to the same security principles as the data.
+Their access in the platform is limited to a remote execution request, making it impossible to inspect them in order to protect their potential industrial secrecy.
+Furthermore, thanks to the permission system integrated into the platform, only authorized users are allowed to execute an algorithm via a scenario.

 **Designing a scenario**

 Here is the use case diagram for the scenario designing activity.